Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux: Topological Phase Diagram of the interacting Hofstadter Model for Half-Integer Flux Quanta

 Next we consider a $4 \times 5$ cluster, which is an LSM cluster as $N_y$ is an odd number.
 The Hamiltonian now transforms under translation, according to Eq.~(\ref{Eq.many-body_magn_trans_algebra}), as

+which is reflected in the $\vec{\theta}$ dependent many-body energy spectrum, see Fig.~\ref{fig:tbc_energy_spectra}.
 As a result, any single state with an energy gap for all twist angles must have a non-trivial Chern number according to Eq.~(\ref{Eq:universal_relations_many_body}).
 In addition, the ground state degeneracy of the CDW-phase increases, as a checkerboard pattern is not commensurable with the lattice dimensions anymore.
 In the limit of $t \to 0$, $V = 1$ there is a tenfold ground state degeneracy with an excitation gap of $V$.
 This can be understood from the fact that the reciprocal lattice vector $\vec{K} = (\pi, \pi)$ is not in the reciprocal lattice of clusters for odd $N_y$.

 How does the phase transition occur and can we still speak of a topological phase transition?
-The system is driven into the CDW by an avoided crossing, where the nondegenerate Hall insulating state turns into ten quasidegenerate CDW states.
-The system undergoing an avoided crossing instead of a level crossing is symmetry protected by the LSM-type theorem.
+The system is driven into the CDW by an avoided crossing, where the non-degenerate Hall insulating state turns into ten quasi-degenerate CDW states.
+The system undergoing an avoided crossing instead of a level crossing is symmetry protected by the LSM-type theorem~\footnote{To be more precise, the LSM-type theorem rules out a topological phase transition to a trivial non-degenerate ground state, but a level crossing protected by rotation symmetry or by translation symmetry $\hat{T}^{M}_{\vec{a}}$ (provided the translation operator commutes with the Hamiltonian) leading to another topologically non-trivial non-degenerate ground state may still be possible.}.
 For larger LSM clusters, the discontinuous nature of the phase transition that is evident for the non-LSM clusters studied before will become more apparent.
-While it is true that the lowest energy ground state and the other quasidegenerate states (assuming that they are all gapped with respect to each other) are individually topologically non-trivial, the sum of their Chern numbers must be equal to zero as they are adiabatically connected to Chern-trivial states at $t \to 0$, $V = 1$.
+While it is true that the lowest energy ground state and the other quasi-degenerate states (assuming that they are all gapped with respect to each other) are individually topologically non-trivial, the sum of their Chern numbers must be equal to zero as they are adiabatically connected to Chern-trivial states at $t \to 0$, $V = 1$.
 This situation is displayed in Fig.~\ref{fig:DiscreteEnergyLevels}.
-In this sense the phase transition is still topological, which will be discussed much more carefully in Sec.~\ref{sec:fourth_section}.
+In this sense the phase transition is still topological, which will be discussed more carefully in Sec.~\ref{sec:fourth_section}.

 Calculations are shown in Fig.~\ref{fig:CDW_Hofstadter_4_5_1_2}.
 Since the LSM-type theorem prohibits a topological phase transition of the lowest energy ground state, there is no obvious choice for a particular twist angle $\vec{\theta}$ anymore.
 We pick $\vec{\theta} = (0, -\pi \varphi N_y)$, where the Hamiltonian is at least $C_2$ invariant.
 The phase transition is still indicated by a peak of $\chi_E(V)$ at $V = 2.71 \pm 0.01$, although due to strong finite size effects and the cluster not being commensurable to the CDW order, it appears broad on the logarithmic scale.
 It should be noted that even at $V = 10$ there are still considerable energy gaps between the three quasi-degenerate ground states.
 This can be understood by considering perturbation theory.
 The two ground states of a commensurate cluster are related by $N_e$ virtual hoppings with an amplitude of $t/V$, whereas in a non-commensurate cluster hybridization between some of the ground states will approximately take $\sqrt{\rho N_e}$ virtual hoppings, as the CDW order is incommensurable with the lattice geometry by one row, leading to a much larger splitting between the lowest energy levels.